-Of course, it’s not just student loans you have to make payments on — you have plenty of other living costs eating into your income.
+Of course, it’s not just student loans you have to make payments on.
+You have plenty of other living costs eating into your income as well.
 And don’t forget taxes.
 Most physicians are in the top three tax brackets, and top specialists are in the highest tax bracket.

-With a higher-paying specialty, you’ll be better prepared to repay your debts.
-Though money isn’t the only thing to consider when deciding on your career path, it is an important aspect.
+With a higher-paying specialty, you’ll be better prepared to repay your debt.
+Although money isn’t the only factor to consider when you decide on your career path, it’s important.

 2. How much does your school cost?

-According to the AAMC, the average 2016-17 cost of attendance for one year at a public medical school (tuition, fees, and health insurance) is $34,592 for in-state students.
-Out-of-state tuition averages $58,668 and private medical schools cost more than $50,000 a year — not including books, food, and housing.
+According to the AAMC, the average 2017-18 cost of attendance for one year at a public medical school (tuition, fees, and health insurance) is $35,932 for in-state students.
+Out-of-state tuition averages $60,543, and private medical schools cost more than $60,000 a year on average — not including books, food, or housing.

 It’s possible to save by going to a less expensive school, however.
-U.S. News & World Report released a list of lower-cost medical schools, many of them located in Texas.
-In-state tuition at Texas A&M Health Science Center is $16,432 — half the average cost of in-state tuition.
+In 2017, we published a study that ranked the most affordable medical schools, many of them in Texas.
+In-state tuition at Texas A&M College of Medicine is $13,790 — less than half the average cost of in-state tuition.